voxpelli/webpage-webmentions/README.md

 ## Changelog

+### 0.5.1

+* Improvement: Link to the posts rather than author in facepiles for repost interactions and author-url-less posts

 ### 0.5.0

 * Feature: Now parses the [interactions](http://indiewebcamp.com/interactions) of mentions. **Requires database migration**, but is otherwise backwards compatible